Gluten-Free Lemon Zucchini Bread (Tastes Like Dessert)

 • Both flours worked.
 I recommend allowing the batter to rest for 15 minutes before baking.

-• On my first test, I didn’t squeeze the zucchini well enough, which left too much moisture, and the loaf turned out overly moist with a texture that felt a little weighed down.
+• On my first test, I did not squeeze the zucchini well enough, which left too much moisture, and the loaf turned out overly moist with a texture that felt a little weighed down.
 I also noticed that the zucchini flavor came through more than I wanted, which dulled the lemon.

 • For the second round, I reduced the quantity of zucchini shreds slightly and added some lemon extract.
 That small change made a big difference because the lemon flavor came forward, and the texture was spot on.